Oncostat/grstat/tests/testthat/_snaps/ae-tables.md

       ae_table_soc(ae, df_enrol = enrolres, arm = "ARM", variant = "sup")
     Condition
       Warning:
       Total has been set to `FALSE` as totals are not very interpretable when `variant` is "sup" or "eq".
-Set `total=TRUE` explicitly to silence this warning.
+Set `total=FALSE` explicitly to silence this warning.
     Output
       # A tibble: 27 x 13
          soc                                                  control_G1 control_G2 control_G3 control_G4 control_G5 control_NA